 There are currently many types of windows to choose from, and this can naturally lead to much confusion.
 To clarify things, the British Fenestration Ratings Council has introduced a system of ratings, which indicate the energy efficiency of a window type.
 These ratings vary from A to G, where A signifies the best performance, and every window is graded with a letter before its introduction to the market.

-The following window characteristics are taken into account to estimate its rating:
+Several window characteristics are taken into account to estimate its rating.

-- U-Value which indicates the heat loss through the window (the lower the value, the greater the energy efficiency);
+U-Value indicates the heat loss through the window (the lower the value, the greater the energy efficiency);

-- Solar Factor which shows the capacity of the window to absorb heat from sunlight.
-It is measured with either 0 or 1, where 1 signifies better capacity for heat gain;
+Solar Factor shows the capacity of the window to absorb heat from sunlight.
+It is measured with either zero or one, where one signifies better capacity for heat gain.

-- Air Leakage, i.e. the amount of air that passes through the window when it is closed.
+Air Leakage measures the amount of air that passes through the window when it is closed.

 Depending on the frame and glass from which it is built, a window will have different values for these characteristics and, thus, a different efficiency rating.

-- Fiberglass frames preserve energy just as well as the wooden ones.
+Fiberglass window frames preserve energy just as well as the wooden ones.
 Unlike them, they do not need much maintenance, yet may be just as taxing on the customer’s pocket.

-- PVC or vinyl frames are the last common type of frame.
-They are reasonably priced, have good energy conservation properties and are not much expensive.
+PVC or vinyl frames are the last common type of frame.
+They are reasonably priced, have good energy conservation properties and are not very expensive.
 However, to ensure optimal thermal performance, you may have to insulate them.

-A quite recent innovation, window glazing has immensely improved the energy efficiency of windows.
-Window glazing is basically 2 or 3 panes of glass separated by spaces of vacuum, which serve to reduce energy transfer, keeping heat inside the room during the winter months and obstructing its entrance in the summer.
+The innovation of window glazing has immensely improved the energy efficiency of windows.
+Window glazing is basically two or three panes of glass separated by spaces of vacuum, which serve to reduce energy transfer, keeping heat inside the room during the winter months and obstructing its entrance in the summer.
 Recent formats of window glazing can also serve as good noise insulators.